 Liquid Phase Molecular Sieve Dehydration

 This Liquid Phase Design passes a liquid stream of wet alcohol or solvent through a column filled with molecular sieve beads.

-As the liquid passes through the bed of sieve beads, the water molecules gets sucked into the beads.
+The bed of sieve beads sucks in water molecules from the liquid as it passes through it.
 This occurs due to polar attraction.
 The internal surfaces of the molecular sieve adsorbs more of the water as the bulk liquid flows through the column.
-This continues until essentially all of the water is removed and the dried alcohol (or solvent) exits the column.
+This continues until it removes all of the water essentially, and dried alcohol (or solvent) exits the column.